Gambit (Marvel Comics): In other media

-Gambit made numerous animated appearances in cartoons such as X-Men, X-Men: Evolution and Wolverine and the X-Men.
-The character was portrayed by Taylor Kitsch in the live action X-Men Origins: Wolverine (2009).
-A Gambit spin-off was in development since at least May 2014, with Channing Tatum signed on to play the lead role.
-After five years of being stuck in development hell, the film was cancelled in May 2019.
+Gambit made numerous animated appearances in cartoons such as X-Men: The Animated Series, X-Men '97, X-Men: Evolution and Wolverine and the X-Men.
+The character was portrayed by Taylor Kitsch in the live-action film X-Men Origins: Wolverine (2009).
+A Gambit spin-off film was in development since at least May 2014, with Channing Tatum signed on to play the lead role.
+The film was cancelled in May 2019, after five years of development hell and the acquisition of 21st Century Fox by Disney.
+Tatum eventually appeared as Gambit in the Marvel Cinematic Universe (MCU) film Deadpool & Wolverine (2024).
+He is set to reprise his role in Avengers: Doomsday (2026).